mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

 We want a projection better suited to this specific map.

+> **Concept note: What is a custom projection?** A **custom projection** is simply a projection definition that you build or modify for a specific mapping problem.
+In QGIS, this usually means starting from an existing projection and changing parameters such as the **central meridian** (`lon_0`) and the **standard parallels** (`lat_1` and `lat_2`).
+Those settings control where distortion is minimized and how the projection is centered on the region you care about.

 1. In the Project CRS properties, copy the Proj4 text for `ESRI:102005`:

    ```text
    +proj=eqdc +lat_0=39 +lon_0=-96 +lat_1=33 +lat_2=45 +x_0=0 +y_0=0 +ellps=GRS80 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs
    ```
 2. Go to **Settings > Custom Projections**.
 3. Click **Add CRS**.

 ![](images/GeoreferencingImages-af1d2c6d.png)

 4. Modify the projection parameters so they are centered on Wyoming.
-Note the bold changes:
+Note the changes:

    ```text
    +proj=eqdc +lat_0=43 +lon_0=-107.5 +lat_1=37 +lat_2=49 +x_0=0 +y_0=0 +ellps=GRS80 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs
    ```
 5. Paste the modified Proj4 text into the custom CRS definition.

 ![](images/GeoreferencingImages-f22eab0f-drop-shadow_reduce.png)